It's important to say "no" for greater good.

 Notary prerequisites to address over the phone/email in advance

-The strategies above are great tools to help you make clear your services as a notary.
-Those are difficult things to have to deal with.
-From here on out, you can make sure these things are addressed before you get to an appointment.
+The strategies mentioned above are valuable tools to help you clarify your services as a notary.
+Dealing with these situations can be challenging.
+Moving forward, you can ensure that these matters are addressed prior to the appointment.

-- “Will all signers have an ID that matches their name on the documents exactly?”
-(More name on ID then doc is ok)
+• “Will all signers have an ID that matches their name on the documents exactly?”
+(Having more names on the ID than the document is acceptable)

-- “Do all the signers have not-expired government issued IDs?”
+• “Do all the signers possess valid government-issued IDs?”

-- “Are all of the signers of sound mind, and ready to willing sign on their own accord?”
+• “Are all the signers of sound mind and ready to sign willingly on their own accord?”

-- “Do you have the documents in your possession and are they completed in full?”
+• “Do you have the documents in your possession, and are they fully completed?”

-These questions can be rephrased. it also is helpful to be clear on appointment times and punctuality, pricing and payment terms, and other service options.
-The more informed your customer is, the better!
-People generally want to do the right thing, they may just not be familiar with the rules, and that’s where you can guide them through the notary standards or an attorney for legal advice, if need be,.
+These questions can be rephrased.
+It is also helpful to provide clarity regarding appointment times and punctuality, pricing and payment terms, and other service options.
+The more informed your customers are, the better.
+People generally want to do the right thing; they may simply be unfamiliar with the rules, and that’s where you can guide them through notary standards or direct them to an attorney for legal advice if needed.

 Consequences are large.
 Communication is easy.

-In the end if somethings was done wrong, the consequences may be huge.
-They could entail legal disputes, victims to fraud, harm to families, legal fines, and possibly jail time for the notary.
-Being a notary is a big deal, you act as a sentinel for fraud on behalf of the state for the public.
-You protect people that may be vulnerable to harm.
+In the end, if something is done wrong, the consequences can be significant.
+They may include legal disputes, victims of fraud, harm to families, legal fines, and potentially even jail time for the notary.
+Being a notary is a serious responsibility as you act as a guardian against fraud on behalf of the state and for the public.
+Your role is to protect individuals who may be vulnerable to harm.